bmkhan0604/8BitCalculator/README.md

 # 8-Bit Calculator
 A hardware based 8-Bit Calculator all done on breadboard.
-All the code below is to program the ROM chip in this project as well as documentation for chips used
+All the code is to program the ROM chip in this project as well as documentation for chips used

 Project by: Basem Khan